 It takes 8 to 10 weeks after the application deadline for applications to be fully processed.

 Advancing Futures uses email as its main contact method.
-It is important that students check their email for updates regularly.
-At times, Advancing Futures may contact a student by phone or letter mail.
+It is important that young adults check their email for updates regularly.
+At times, Advancing Futures may contact a young adult by phone or letter mail.

 - email address

 - phone number, and

 If contact information changes, young adults must email us their updated information to: [email protected].

 After a young adult applies, their application will be reviewed for completeness and to determine eligibility.
 Following this, Practitioners will contact young adults with information about next steps.

 Young adults who meet the program requirements will be required to complete an intake form.
 The intake form will be reviewed and the young adult will be conditionally approved.
 An email will be sent to the young adult with a deadline to complete any tasks required for approval of their funding.